Ignis130913/SIH_Frt_Frontend/README.md

 # FRT Frontend

 Frontend application of SIH Project.
-Backend endpoints are deployed for demo
+Backend endpoints are down for now.